History of the Berlin S-Bahn: S-Bahn during Nazi Germany (1933 - 1945)

+The Nazis' 1939 "World Capital Germania" planning called for services to eventually run as follows:

 During and after World War II

 Many sections of the S-Bahn were closed during the war owing to enemy action.
 The Nord-Süd-Bahn tunnel was flooded on 2 May 1945 by retreating SS troops during the final Battle of Berlin.
 The exact number of casualties is not known, but up to 200 people are presumed to have perished, since the tunnel was used as a public shelter and also served to house military wounded in trains on underground sidings.
 Service through the tunnel commenced again in 1947.

 After hostilities ceased in 1945, Berlin was given special status as a "Four-Sector City," surrounded by the Soviet Occupation Zone, which later became the German Democratic Republic (GDR).
 The Allies had decided that S-Bahn service in the western sectors of Berlin should continue to be provided by the Reichsbahn (DR), which was by now the provider of railway services in East Germany.
 (Rail services in West Germany proper were provided by the new Deutsche Bundesbahn.)

 During the war, Berlin S-Bahn cars were overhauled at Luben to the east of Berlin.
 Since that town, now known as Lubin, was ceded to Poland under the terms of the Potsdam Agreement in 1945, 84 cars currently in the works were thus lost by Berlin.
 Further cars were sent east as war reparations, and eventually at least 287 cars were sent to the Soviet Union where they were converted for use in Moscow, Kiev, and Tallinn.
 Additionally at least 80 two-car sets were retained in Poland, where they were used on suburban services in the Gdańsk-Gdynia region until 1976.
 Some of the latter cars were then converted for use in overhead line maintenance trains, and some still exist in that role.
 One set is preserved in its Gdańsk-Gdynia condition at a museum at Kościerzyna near Gdynia.